NEUR0515/memgpt-va-ui/README.md

 ## Features

-- Realitic and customisable Text-To-Speech using Elevenlabs.
+- Realistic and customisable Text-To-Speech using Elevenlabs.
 - Thought messages visually distinct from other messages.
 - Markdown support and code linting for messages, including bullet points and formatting.
 - SMS messaging integration using Twilio (Currently send only) (WIP).